-- This may become necessary if there is a recommendation for an increase in grade, and will solely be an internal decision. - ii.
+- i.
+This may become necessary if there is a recommendation for an increase in grade, and will solely be an internal decision. - ii.
 The Examination Unit submits official response to Programme coordinator/ Student Services Officer, Campus Manager and the Registry.
-The student is to be advised of the Review/Remark outcome by Programme coordinator/ Student Services Officer / Campus Manager. - iii.
-The process from receipt in the Examination Unit to interim responses or closure should not exceed three (3) weeks.
+The student is to be advised of the Review/Remark outcome by Programme coordinator/ Student Services Officer / Campus Manager.